pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 * The file can be hosted anywhere, not necessarily by the index server.

 * The file's URL in the list-item is a URL to fetch the file.
 It may be absolute or relative.
-It's last path segment must be the file's filename.
+Its last path segment must be the file's filename.

 * Hashes of the file's contents are optional but recommended.
 The hash name is the name of the hash algorithm's function, and the value is the hex-encoded